ExpHP/ExpHP.github.io/_posts/2018-07-29-that-weekend-i-wasted-on-newtyped-indices.md

 * The **direct sum** of two index types is a new index type isomorphic to `Either<I, J>`.
 It represents the concatenation of two vectors.
 * The **direct product** of two index types is a new index type isomorphic to `(I, J)`.
 It represents nested iteration like `flat_map` and outer products.

-So akk we gotta do (*cough*) is encode these concepts into the type system, and create types to represent them that implement `Idx`!
+So *all we gotta do* is encode these concepts into the type system, and create types to represent them that implement `Idx`!
 Except... oh, that's right.  `Idx` currently assumes the index can be represented as a single `usize`.
 I guess we need to restructure it to no longer involve newtype wrappers, and to instead be represented by a wrapper struct with `PhantomData` tags, and then we can probably—

 **NOOOPE!!!
 No no no no no, stop thinking about it THIS SECOND!**  It won't get you anywhere.
 It won't make your code better.
 It won't prevent any bugs.
 It is nothing but an exercise in mental masturbation.
 So **stop it. _Now._**